-- De-Monetarization is a subtle educational tool to punish content creators for talking about the “wrong” opinions.
+- Demonetization is a subtle educational tool to punish content creators for talking about the “wrong” opinions.
 Even though there are always advertising companies interested in advertising on nearly any content, Big Tech decides wrong opinions can’t be monetized.
-But they still run ads on de-monetized content, but don’t transfer the money to the content creator and keep it for themselves.
+But they continue running ads on demonetized content, but don’t transfer the money to the content creator and keep it for themselves.

-- Shadow Banning is a technique where a specific content or comment is invisible for the community, often without the awareness of the author that the content can’t be seen.
+- Shadow Banning is a technique where a specific content or comment is invisible to the community, without the awareness of the author that the content can’t be seen.
 Sometimes complete topics or hashtags get shadow-banned.

 - Throttling is used to reduce the reach of unfavored opinions by slowing down how fast the content can be shared or who can see the content.

-- Content Blocking is a very invasive technique where social media platforms blacklist words, hashtags, or links from being shared, sometimes even in private conversations.
+- Content Blocking is an invasive technique where social media platforms blacklist words, hashtags, or links from being shared, sometimes even in private conversations.

-- De-Platforming is the final stage where the account of a content creator gets banned, blocked, or deleted either for a few days, weeks, months or forever.
-You’ll see this technique often applied coordinated between Silicon Valley companies to remove a person on all platforms at once.
+- Deplatforming is the final stage where the account of a content creator gets banned, blocked, or deleted either for a few days, weeks, months or forever.
+You’ll see this technique applied coordinated between Silicon Valley companies to remove a person on all platforms at once.

 All that was needed was a match—the death of George Floyd—to ignite the worst race riots in decades.
-The release and cover-up of a likely man-made Virus on the world, the suppression of important compromising information about a presidential candidate, a suspicious election, the de-platforming of a sitting president, and the shut down of the conservative social media service Parler by competitors poured gasoline on the fire.
+There was the release and cover-up of a likely man-made Virus on the world.
+Then the suppression of important compromising information about a presidential candidate, a suspicious election, the deplatforming of a sitting president, and the removal of the conservative social media service Parler by competitors poured gasoline on the fire.

 Quis Custodiet Ipsos Custodes?
 (Who Watches the Watchers?)

-The censorship and de-platforming that previously “only” affected conservative or libertarian people started to affect public safety and unleashed real harm and killed people.
+The censorship and deplatforming that previously “only” affected conservative or libertarian people started to affect public safety and unleashed harm and killed people.